Porto in winter: The most beautiful sights and many surprises

 And things get really magical in the Lello brothers’ bookstore.
 The Guardian awards “Liraria Lello e Irmao” third place in the category “Most beautiful bookshop in the world”, while Lonely Planet even put the bookshop in first place among the most beautiful bookshops in Europe.

-The Art Nouveau building from the 19th century still enchants the flood of visitors from all over the world.
-However, don't be put off by the long line at the entrance.
-Because as soon as you walk through the door, you enter a magical, incomparable place.
-Of course, the bookshop is a tourist magnet, but the visit is definitely worth it.
-You've probably seen Kevin Alone in New York.
-Despite the books, "Liraria Lello e Irmao" is reminiscent of the fictional toy shop from the film.
-Browsing in such a great atmosphere is much more fun than in the usual local bookstores.
+The 19th-century Art Nouveau building still enchants the stream of visitors from all over the world.
+Don't let the long queue at the entrance put you off, though.
+As soon as you step through the door, you enter a magical, unique place.
+Of course, the bookstore is a tourist magnet, but it's definitely worth a visit.
+You've probably seen "Home Alone 2: Lost in New York."
+Despite the books, "Liraria Lello e Irmao" is reminiscent of that fictional toy store from the film.
+Browsing in such a wonderful atmosphere is so much more enjoyable than in a chain bookstore.

 Porto's historic old town: The Ribeira with its world-famous Ponte Dom Luís I bridge

 Many photos and impressions later, we continued on foot along the Douro to the "Ponte Dom Luís I" bridge, which connects the city of Porto with the port wine cellars in Vila Nova de Gaia connects.
 It is located in the historic center of the city, which has been a UNESCO World Heritage Site since 1996.
-This neighborhood will too Riverside (Portuguese for "river bank") and with the waterfront promenade ("Cais de Ribeira") offers the perfect place for long walks along the Douro.
-Here you will find numerous restaurants, souvenir shops and also the famous one port wine boats, which the locals call barcos rabelos.
+This neighborhood will too Riverside Called (Portuguese for "riverbank"), it offers the perfect place for long walks along the Douro River with its riverside promenade ("Cais de Ribeira").
+Here you will find numerous restaurants, souvenir shops, and also the famous port wine boats, which the locals call barcos rabelos.

 Built by Gustav Eiffel's students Arthur and Maurey Teofilo Seyrig, the bridge is 385,25 meters long Ponte Dom Luis I as a landmark of the city and belongs to World Heritage Site.
 It owes its name to the reigning King Dom Luís I (it was opened on October 31, 1886).